If you have completed a Tough Mudder in the past little while, chances are you have received the following email:

 The fact that I’m placing this change under THE BAD clearly gives away my position.
 This was the change that caused the most reactions by far.
 Indifference, grudging acceptance, frustration, disappointment, red rage - emotions galore.

 Many racers are upset, because they perceive this move as a cash grab.
 Despite a fairly expensive registration, I do not think that’s the case.
 TMHQ has commented before that given the infrastructure and scope of the event, they lose money on WTM every year.
-[Compare that with the Spartan Death Race, which has a comparable registration fee but no obstacle course to be constructed.
-And racers essentially pitch in with work around the farm.
-Talk about a high profit margin.
-Jackpot!]

 While frustrated, I, however, am not surprised.
 Even a little bit.
 And I’d argue that the primary driver behind the change is logistics.
 The qualifications simply became too cumbersome to track.